AuraWorx/MultiTenantSaaS/docs/database_schema.md

 - One AI system is owned by one user
 - One AI system can have many risk items
 - One AI system can have many compliance issues

+### Risk Item Relations
+- One risk item belongs to one organization
+- One risk item can be associated with one AI system (or none)
+- One risk item is created by one user
+- One risk item can have many risk mitigations

+### Risk Mitigation Relations
+- One risk mitigation belongs to one risk item
+- One risk mitigation belongs to one organization
+- One risk mitigation is created by one user

 ### GitHub Scan Relations
 - One GitHub scan config belongs to one organization